• Environment - Abel Tasman Kayaks

 Our Initiatives

-• Objectives 2022 - 2023
+• Objectives 2025 - 2026

 • Retain our Enviro Gold from Qualmark.

-• Achieve EKOS certification.
+• Retain our EKOS certification.

-• Use our commitment to the Marahau Pledge to guide how we operate
+• Use our commitment to the Marahau Pledge to guide how we operate.

 • Become more vocal advocates for Qualmark Enviro Gold using the Leave No Trace program as a facilitator to make our environmental message stronger to our clients.
 Through this program guides will be able to led clients by example and educate them in environmental messages.